Classical causal models cannot faithfully explain Bell nonlocality or Kochen-Specker contextuality in arbitrary scenarios: Proof of Theorem 1

-\paragraph{Step 3a.---} Now we consider the causal connections between two arbitrary variables $\{C_i,C_j\}\in \bm{C}$.
+\paragraph{Step 3a.} Now we consider the causal connections between two arbitrary variables $\{C_i,C_j\}\in \bm{C}$.
 From (\ref{nodd}) and the decomposition axiom (\ref{decomposition}), we can write the condition $(C_j \ind Z_i\mid Z_j)_d$.
 Consider the path $(Z_i - C_i- C_j)$ for arbitrary $i,j$.
 For this path to be blocked by $Z_j$, the middle node $C_i$ must be a collider.
-Thus, we can eliminate direct connections $C_i\rightarrow C_j$ between any two members of $\bm{C}$, as shown in Fig. \ref{fig:fig6}.
+Thus, we can eliminate direct connections $C_i\rightarrow C_j$ between any two members of $\bm{C}$, as shown in Fig. \ref{fig:fig8}.

-\paragraph{Step 3b.---} We now consider what d-separation conditions can be found between members of $\bm{C}$, as this will be required for the final step.
-To aid in this process, we represent the remaining set of DAGs as shown in Fig.~\ref{fig:fig6}.
-All paths between $C_i$ and $\bm{C}_{\setminus i}$ can be divided in two classes: (i) those paths that go through $Z_i$ (the bottom half of Fig.~\ref{fig:fig6}) and (ii) those that go through $\bm{B}\bm{\Lambda}$ (the top half).
+\paragraph{Step 3b.} We now consider what d-separation conditions can be found between members of $\bm{C}$, as this will be required for the final step.
+Considering Fig.~\ref{fig:fig8}, all paths between $C_i$ and $\bm{C}_{\setminus i}$ can be divided in two classes: (i) those paths that go through $Z_i$ (the bottom half of Fig.~\ref{fig:fig8}) and (ii) those that go through $\bm{B}\bm{\Lambda}$ (the top half).

 Consider the paths in (i).
-From (\ref{nodd}) and the decomposition axiom (\ref{decomposition}), we can write $(C_i\ind \Ze\mid Z_i)_d$.
-That is, $Z_i$ blocks all paths between $C_i$ and $\Ze$.
-Thus $Z_i$ blocks all paths between $C_i$ and $\Ce$ that go through $Z_i$.
+From (\ref{nodd}) and the decomposition axiom (\ref{decomposition}), we can write $(C_i\ind \Ze \bm{Y} \mid Z_i)_d$.
+We can see from Fig.~\ref{fig:fig8} that every path between $C_i$ and $\Ze \bm{Y}$ that contains a collider in $Z_i$ violates this condition.
+Thus any such path must have a chain or fork with $Z_i$ as the middle node.
+Thus $Z_i$ blocks, as a chain or fork, all paths between $C_i$ and $\Ce$ that go through $Z_i$.
 Therefore $\bm{Z}$ blocks all paths in (i) between $C_i$ and $\Ce$.

 The paths in (ii) are blocked by conditioning on $\bm{B}\Le$, as all such paths are chains or forks with $\bm{B}$ and/or $\Le$ as a middle node.
-Thus, we find that all DAGs in Fig.~\ref{fig:fig6} that satisfy condition (\ref{nodd}) also satisfy $(C_i\ind \Ce\mid \bm{ZB\Lambda})_d$.
+Thus, we find that all DAGs in Fig.~\ref{fig:fig8} that satisfy condition (\ref{nodd}) also satisfy

-Now note that no observable variable outside $\bm{B}$ can have a direct causal link to $\bm{B}$.
-Without loss of generality, we can thus let $\Le$ determine $\bm{B}$.
-Any information about $\bm{B}$ is then known given $\Le$, and we arrive at the condition

 Any path through $\Le$ is blocked by $\Le$ because it is a fork.
 From $(C_i\ind \Ze\mid Z_i)_d$ we can then write

 as conditioning on $\Le$ cannot make $C_i$ and $\Ze$ dependent.